kubernetes/enhancements/keps/sig-api-machinery/4192-svm-in-tree/README.md

 ### Approach
 #### Garbage Collection Cache
 Kube Controller Manager's garbage collection cache contains the name and namespace for all resources, providing a suitable dataset for the migration process.
 This approach is detailed [here](https://docs.google.com/document/d/1lHDbrMCmNG1KXEpw6gMhDL8qWAWgeSlfW6gbCvD80uw/edit?usp=sharing). _We will use this approach for the Alpha release_.

-### Rejected Alternative
-#### Streaming List
-Currently, the Migrator controller uses the `chunked List` method to retrieve the list of resources from the API server and subsequently perform storage migrations as needed.
-However, chunked lists are [resource-intensive]((https://github.com/kubernetes/enhancements/blob/master/keps/sig-api-machinery/3157-watch-list/README.md#motivation)) and can lead to a significant overload on the API server, potentially resulting in it being terminated due to out-of-memory (OOM) issues.
-To address this concern, we have proposed the adoption of an Alpha feature introduced in Kubernetes _v1.27_, known as [`Streaming List`](https://kubernetes.io/docs/reference/using-api/api-concepts/#streaming-lists).

-When the Migrator controller is integrated in-tree, it will leverage the `Streaming List` approach to obtain and monitor resources while executing storage version migrations, as opposed to using the resource-intensive `chunked list` method.
-In cases where, for any reason, the client cannot establish a streaming watch connection with the API server, it will fall back to the standard `chunked list` method, retaining the older LIST/WATCH semantics.

-- _Open Question_:
-    - Does `Streaming List` support inconsistent lists?
-Currently, with chunked lists, we receive inconsistent lists.
-We need to determine if we can achieve the same with Streaming List.
-Depending on the outcome, we may consider removing the [ContinueToken](https://github.com/kubernetes-sigs/kube-storage-version-migrator/blob/60dee538334c2366994c2323c0db5db8ab4d2838/pkg/apis/migration/v1alpha1/types.go#L63) from the API.

 ### RBAC for SVM
 - Storage Version Migrator Controller